CI/CD Hello world

 Create a build definition that prints "Hello world."

 Select the Build and Release hub in your VSTS project, and then the Builds tab.

 Start with an empty process.

 Click Process and specify whatever Name you want to use.
-For the Default agent queue, select Hosted VS2017.
+For the Agent queue, select Hosted VS2017.